openmobilehub/omh-maps/README.md

     }
    ```

-3. Click "Run" menu option (or the play button icon) to run your app and see the map with the device's location.
+3. Click "Run" for the `maps-starter-sample` menu option (or the play button icon) to run your app and see the map with the device's location.
    **Important:** For a better experience and accuracy try a phone with a SIM card.

 4. Explore Advanced Features